 Other Personal Projects

 This section is for older animations from school work and personal projects that I still am rather happy with for various reasons.
-They're not representative of my current animation ability, but I still am proud of having accomplished them when I did.
+They're not representative of my current animation ability, but I still am proud of having accomplished them, and they're still pretty fun.

 Gaelstrom — Videogame Animations/Scene

 I created this project based off of a character I designed in an attempt to practice character interaction and come up with fun dance-like sword moves against an opponent.
 The cape was animated all in FK as another practice after Chivalry (below).